Learn with CrossCurrents

 The classes are based on tying specific flies, techniques, and or concepts that the students want to learn.
 For example someone wants to learn to spin deer hair.
 We would then select patterns that work on those techniques.
 Other examples include glass beads, mayfly emergers, fly patterns for the MO in July, etc., etc. No two classes are the same, which is why many of our students take this class year after year.
 Taking a tying class is a great way to get out of the house during our cold winters.

-Class Size and Instructors: We allow a maximum of 8 students in the class giving us a 4 to 1 student to instructor ratio.
+Class Size and Instructors: We allow a maximum of 8 students in the class giving us a low student to instructor ratio.
 The main instructor is Chris Strainer, Owner/Manager & Orvis-Endorsed Guide.
 We will also have other highly qualified guest instructors who will demonstrate a specific pattern or a unique technique.

 Cost: $85, which covers all the instruction and materials during the class.
 We provide all the materials for the flies we will tie in the class.
 We just ask that students have their own tools.